 Are buggies and caddies available?

-Yes, the major Moroccan courses are set up for international visitors and typically offer buggies and caddies, which we can arrange as part of your tailor-made package.
+Yes, the major Moroccan courses are set up for international visitors and typically offer buggies and caddies, which we can arrange as part of your hand-built package.
 Tell us your preference when we build the trip and we’ll confirm availability at each course you play.

 Can non-golfers come along?